Secure Application Development links

 10 Reference List

-is a new that utilises waves as a way to communicate wirelessly between devices.
-It sets up that incorporate all of a persons devices into one system for both convergence and convenience.
+Bluetooth is a new technology that utilises radio frequency waves as a way to communicate wirelessly between digital devices.
+It sets up personal area networks that incorporate all of a persons digital devices into one system for both convergence and convenience.

 Wireless- History

-Many people put the invention of [wireless] down to Guglielmo Marconi, who in 1895 sent the first telegraph across the English Channel.
-Only twelve years later began being used in the public sphere.
-[Mathias, p.2] Up until then however, many wireless pioneers conducted trials across lakes where the used to transmit the signal was longer than the distance across the lake.
+Many people put the invention of [wireless] radio down to Guglielmo Marconi, who in 1895 sent the first radio telegraph transmission across the English Channel.
+Only twelve years later radio began being used in the public sphere.
+[Mathias, p.2] Up until then however, many wireless pioneers conducted trials across lakes where the antenna used to transmit the signal was longer than the distance across the lake.
 [Brodsky, p.
-3] After its introduction the main use of wireless was for military where its first use was for the Boer War.
+3] After its introduction the main use of wireless radio was for military communications where its first use was for the Boer War.
 [Flichy, p.
-103] The invention of ensured the feasibility of wireless technologies.
+103] The invention of broadcast radio ensured the feasibility of wireless technologies.
 [Morrow, p.
-2] By the 1920s, had become a well-recognised mass medium.
+2] By the 1920s, radio had become a well-recognised mass medium.
 [Flichy, p.
-111] From the 1980s until now, wireless have been through several stages, from 1G (analogue signal), 2G ( signal) and 3G (always on, faster rate).
+111] From the 1980s until now, wireless communications have been through several stages, from 1G (analogue signal), 2G (digital signal) and 3G (always on, faster data rate).
 [Lightman and Rojas, p.
-3] The history of is a much more recent one, with the first -enabled products coming into existence in 2000.
-Named after Harald Blatand the first, king of Denmark around twelve hundred years ago, who joined the Danish and Norwegian kingdoms, is founded on this same unifying principle of being able to unite the computer and telecommunication industr[ies].
+3] The history of Bluetooth is a much more recent one, with the first Bluetooth-enabled products coming into existence in 2000.
+Named after Harald Blatand the first, king of Denmark around twelve hundred years ago, who joined the Danish and Norwegian kingdoms, Bluetooth technology is founded on this same unifying principle of being able to unite the computer and telecommunication industr[ies].
 [Ganguli, p.
-5] In 1994 the Company began looking into the idea of replacing cables connecting accessories to mobile phones and computers with wireless links, and this became the main inspiration behind .
+5] In 1994 the Ericsson Company began looking into the idea of replacing cables connecting accessories to mobile phones and computers with wireless links, and this became the main inspiration behind Bluetooth.
 [Morrow, p.
 10]

 Wireless- Technologies

-is not the only wireless currently being developed and utilised.
-Other wireless technologies, including 802.11b, otherwise known as Wi-Fi, Infrared Association (IrDA), Ultra- Wideband (UWB), and Home RF are being applied to similar technologies that use with mixed results.
-802.11 is the most well known , excluding , and uses the same , meaning that they are not compatible as they cause interference with each other.
+Bluetooth is not the only wireless technology currently being developed and utilised.
+Other wireless technologies, including 802.11b, otherwise known as Wi-Fi, Infrared Data Association (IrDA), Ultra- Wideband Radio (UWB), and Home RF are being applied to similar technologies that Bluetooth use with mixed results.
+802.11 is the most well known technology, excluding Bluetooth, and uses the same radio frequency, meaning that they are not compatible as they cause interference with each other.
 802.11 is being implemented into universities in the US, Japan and China, as well as food and beverage shops where they are being used to identify students and customers.
-Even airports have taken up the 802.11 , with airports all over America, and three of Americas most prominent airlines promoting the use of it.
+Even airports have taken up the 802.11 technology, with airports all over America, and three of Americas most prominent airlines promoting the use of it.
 [Lightman and Rojas, p.
-202-3] Infrared Association is extremely inferior to that of .
-Its limitations include only being able to communicate point-to-point, needing a line of sight, and it has a speed of fifty- six kilobytes per second, whereas is one megabyte per second.
+202-3] Infrared Data Association is extremely inferior to that of Bluetooth.
+Its limitations include only being able to communicate point-to-point, needing a line of sight, and it has a speed of fifty- six kilobytes per second, whereas Bluetooth is one megabyte per second.
 [Ganguli, p.
-17] The Ultra- Wideband is superior to that of in that it can transmit at greater lengths (up to 70 metres), with only half of the power that uses.
-[Ganguli, p.17] HomeRF is a that is not very well known.
-It is used for and voice communication and targeted for the residential market segment and does not serve enterprise- class WLANs, public systems or fixed wireless .
+17] The Ultra- Wideband Radio is superior to that of Bluetooth in that it can transmit at greater lengths (up to 70 metres), with only half of the power that Bluetooth uses.
+[Ganguli, p.17] HomeRF is a technology that is not very well known.
+It is used for data and voice communication and targeted for the residential market segment and does not serve enterprise- class WLANs, public access systems or fixed wireless Internet access.
 [Ganguli, p.17-18]

-There are many advantages to using wireless technologies including the use of a , the inexpensive cost of the device, replacing tedious cable connections, the low power use and implemented measures.
-The use of an unlicensed ensures that users do not need to gain a license in order to use it.
-Unlike Infrared which needs to have a line of sight in order to work, waves are omnidirectional and do not need a clear path.
+There are many advantages to using Bluetooth wireless technologies including the use of a radio frequency, the inexpensive cost of the device, replacing tedious cable connections, the low power use and implemented security measures.
+The use of an unlicensed radio frequency ensures that users do not need to gain a license in order to use it.
+Unlike Infrared which needs to have a line of sight in order to work, Bluetooth radio waves are omnidirectional and do not need a clear path.
 The device itself is relatively cheap and easy to use, one can be bought for around ten American dollars, and this price is currently decreasing.
 Compare this to the expensive cost of implementing hundreds of cables and wires into an office and there is no competition.
-Of course, this is the main reason for the take -up in -enabled devices; it does away with cables.
-Another of Bluetooths advantages is its low power use, ensuring that battery operated devices such as mobile phones and personal assistants wont have their battery life drained with the use of it.
-This low power consumption also guarantees minimal interruption from other operated and wireless devices that operate at a higher power. has several enabled measures that ensures a level of and , including hopping, whereby the device changes sixteen hundred times per second.
-Also within the tools are and that guarantee little interference by unauthorised hackers.
+Of course, this is the main reason for the take -up in Bluetooth -enabled devices; it does away with cables.
+Another of Bluetooths advantages is its low power use, ensuring that battery operated devices such as mobile phones and personal digital assistants wont have their battery life drained with the use of it.
+This low power consumption also guarantees minimal interruption from other radio operated and wireless devices that operate at a higher power.
+Bluetooth has several enabled security measures that ensures a level of privacy and security, including frequency hopping, whereby the device changes radio frequency sixteen hundred times per second.
+Also within the security tools are encryption and authentification mechanisms that guarantee little interference by unauthorised hackers.
 [Ganguli, p.
-330] One of the best advantages of devices, especially the hands free device that connects to a mobile , is that it removes from the brain region.
+330] One of the best advantages of Bluetooth devices, especially the hands free device that connects to a mobile phone, is that it removes radiation from the brain region.
 [Tsang, p.1]

-The applications that are in or current use for the include such areas as automotive, medical, industrial equipment, output equipment, -still cameras, computers, and systems.
+The applications that are in development or current use for the Bluetooth technology include such areas as automotive, medical, industrial equipment, output equipment, digital -still cameras, computers, and communications systems.
 [Lightman and Rojas, p.
-201] is an ad hoc user, and therefore it may be used for social networking, i.e. people can meet and share files or link their devices together to play games or other such activities.
+201] Bluetooth is an ad hoc network user, and therefore it may be used for social networking, i.e. people can meet and share files or link their Bluetooth devices together to play games or other such activities.
 [Smyth, p.
-70] Using , a mobile can become a three- way , where at home it connects to a landline for cheaper calls, on the move it acts as a mobile and when it comes in contact with another -enabled it acts as a walkie- talkie.
-This walkie- talkie option allows for free interaction and communication, as is not connected to any telecommunications .
-[Gupta, p.1] also allows automatic synchronization of your desktop, mobile computer, notebook and your mobile for the user to have all of their managed as one.
+70] Using Bluetooth, a mobile phone can become a three- way phone, where at home it connects to a landline for cheaper calls, on the move it acts as a mobile phone and when it comes in contact with another Bluetooth-enabled phone it acts as a walkie- talkie.
+This walkie- talkie option allows for free interaction and communication, as Bluetooth is not connected to any telecommunications network.
+[Gupta, p.1] Bluetooth also allows automatic synchronization of your desktop, mobile computer, notebook and your mobile phone for the user to have all of their data managed as one.
 [Gupta, p.1]

-has several which range in level of risk and how widespread the action is.
-These have the ability to provide criminals with sensitive information on both corporate and personal levels.
-The only way to avoid such is for manufacturers, distributors, and consumers to be provided with more information on how they are committed, current activity and how to combat them.
-This information can be used on a level for manufacturers, it can be used by distributors at retail levels to teach consumers the risks and it can be used directly by consumers to be aware of the .
-The outcome of such research will allow end users of products to have an upper hand in this wireless warfare. is in early stages with regards to both the attackers, their techniques and consumers understanding of these attacks.
+Bluetooth has several threats which range in level of risk and how widespread the action is.
+These threats have the ability to provide criminals with sensitive information on both corporate and personal levels.
+The only way to avoid such threats is for manufacturers, distributors, and consumers to be provided with more information on how they are committed, current attack activity and how to combat them.
+This information can be used on a technical level for manufacturers, it can be used by distributors at retail levels to teach consumers the risks and it can be used directly by consumers to be aware of the threats.
+The outcome of such research will allow end users of Bluetooth products to have an upper hand in this wireless warfare.
+Bluetooth security is in early stages with regards to both the attackers, their techniques and consumers understanding of these attacks.
 Some research has been conducted into what the attackers are doing and how they do it.
-Adam Laurie of A.L Ltd http://www.thebunker.net/release-bluestumbler.htm is leading the research race in and is often linked to academic resources.
-Laurie’s research has uncovered the following capabilities of attacks:
+Adam Laurie of A.L Digital Ltd http://www.thebunker.net/release-bluestumbler.htm is leading the research race in Bluetooth security and is often linked to academic resources.
+Laurie’s research has uncovered the following capabilities of Bluetooth attacks:

-• Confidential such as the entire book, calender and the ’s IMEI.
+• Confidential data such as the entire phone book, calender and the phone’s IMEI.

 • Complete memory contents of some mobile phones can be accessed by a previously trusted (”paired”) device that has since been removed from the trusted list.